talyssonoc/node-api-boilerplate/README.md

 - `coverage`: Run the test suite and generate code coverage, the output will be on `coverage` folder
 - `lint`: Run the linter
 - `sequelize`: Alias to use the [Sequelize CLI](https://github.com/sequelize/cli)
 - `console`: Open a pre-built console, you can access the DI container through the `container` variable once it's open, the console is promise-friendly
+- `cleanup`: Removes the files from example application

 ## Tech